Terraform vs Pulumi: What to Use in 2022?

 • Terraform, a popular older tool with vast platform support and documentation

-• Pulumi, a newer, fast-growing, and developer-friendly tool
+• Pulumi, a newer, fast-growing, and developer-friendly tool offering a free tier suitable for individual developers and small teams.

-A High-level Comparison of Terraform and Pulumi
+#A High-level Comparison of Terraform and Pulumi

 Those with an admin background tend to lean toward Terraform, and those with a development background typically prefer to write in the same language and go with Pulumi.
 Terraform is a wise choice for organizations and developers who have the time and resources to invest in learning a Domain Specific Language (DSL).
 Those who prefer provisioning infrastructure in a more familiar language stack tend to choose Pulumi.